Follow Alice private toilet and toilet tent on Kilimanjaro

 A public toilet in the forested section of Kilimanjaro

 Understandably, the public toilets aren't as clean as the private toilets.
-And being long drops, they can get quite smelly.
+And being long drops, they can get really smelly.

-We advise that you check what the toilet situation is with any Kilimanjaro tour operator before booking with them.
+We advise that you check on the toilet situation with any potential Kilimanjaro tour operator before booking with them.
+Without putting too fine a point on it, you don't want to use the public toilets on your Kilimanjaro climb!

 2. Private toilets

-As we discuss in Why prices differ so much between Kilimanjaro tour operators, luxury and value-for-money (or mid-range) tour operators provide their clients with certain extras like private toilets and toilet tents on the mountain.
+As we discuss in Why prices differ so much between Kilimanjaro tour operators, luxury and mid-range tour operators provide their clients with certain extras like private toilets housed in toilet tents on the mountain.
+Unlike the public toilets, which are long drops, private toilets are chemical toilets with seats.

 Follow Alice toilet tent on Mt Kilimanjaro